bonn0062/GSoD/absolute_beginners.rst

   arr = np.array([1, 2, 3, 4, 5, 6, 7, 8])

-You can add elements to the end of the array with
+You can add elements to an array any time with np.append.
 ::

   np.append(arr, [1,2])